ImperialCollegeLondon/fair-data-repository/docs/customisation.md

 InvenioRDM provides a feature for creating communities of deposits with an associated review and approval process for publication.
-In order to facilitate a central review process by the library for all deposits created a single Imperial wide community and have hidden references to communities in the UI.
-This was implemented via a style sheet override in [PR #97].
+In order to facilitate a central review process by the library for all deposits we have made use of the in-built communities feature.
+Under this model there is a single community to which all deposits are added and the application UI is updated to remove links and references to communities in key places.

+This has been implemented by the following changes:

+- Hiding UI links to pages for creating or listing communities [PR #97].
+- Updating links to create a new deposit to have the "icl" community pre-selected.
+- Hiding the communities header on the new deposit page.

 ### Deposit Form